pagkly/Zed/Investopedia3/Guaranteed Payments to Partners Get Paid Even If the Partnership Fails.md

 Guaranteed Payments to Partners: Get Paid Even If the Partnership Fails
 ## What Are Guaranteed Payments to Partners?

-Guaranteed payments to partners are payments meant to compensate [a partner](https://www.investopedia.com/terms/p/partnership.asp) for services rendered or use of capital.
-Essentially, they are the equivalent of a salary for partners or [limited liability company (LLC)](https://www.investopedia.com/terms/l/llc.asp) members.
+Guaranteed payments to partners are payments meant to compensate [[a partner]](https://www.investopedia.com/terms/p/partnership.asp) for services rendered or use of capital.
+Essentially, they are the equivalent of a salary for partners or [[limited liability company (LLC)]](https://www.investopedia.com/terms/l/llc.asp) members.
 These kinds of payments eliminate the risk of a partner making personal contributions of time or property and then never getting compensated if the partnership does not prove to be successful.

 The word "guaranteed" refers to the fact that these kinds of payments—known as first-priority distributions—are made without regard to the partnership's profitability.
 In fact, such payments constitute a net loss for the partnership.
 In addition, these payments can create special and unexpected tax implications if they are not handled correctly.
-Income from a guaranteed payment to a partner may be subject to [self-employment tax](https://www.investopedia.com/terms/s/selfemploymenttax.asp), though that depends on the terms of payment.
+Income from a guaranteed payment to a partner may be subject to [[self-employment tax]](https://www.investopedia.com/terms/s/selfemploymenttax.asp), though that depends on the terms of payment.

 Guaranteed payments protect partners who put in time or money so that they will be compensated even if the partnership is a failure.